mishrakushal/connect-4/README.md

 The basic AI in this Connect-4 game is implemented using a simple algorithm that aims to block the opponent from forming a winning combination.
 It analyzes the current state of the game board and strategically places its discs to hinder the opponent's progress.

+## Future Work

-The AI's intelligence level can be adjusted and enhanced to make it more challenging for players who want a tougher opponent.
+Presently, the AI uses a basic, greedy algorithm to decide its next moves by brute-forcing all the possible combinations.
+In the future, the AI's intelligence level can be adjusted and enhanced using other AI algorithms such as `Mini-Max` to make it more challenging for players who want a tougher opponent.

 ## Contributing